 Focus on the clients’ needs, not wants.
 Ask them questions about their goals and what they are trying to achieve.
 As I’m asking questions about what they are trying to accomplish, I am thinking about how our company can solve those problems.
-Sometimes the answer appears immediately and other times, our company doesn’t have the ability to solve their problem.
+Sometimes the answer appears immediately and other times, our company can’t solve their problem.
 In both instances, I am honest and direct about what it is we can and cannot do.
-The value of honesty is repeat customers, even if I don’t sell them something the first time.© Jason Bahamundi, Owner, Run•Tri•Bike Magazine
+The value of honesty is repeat customers, even if I don’t sell them something the first time. — © Jason Bahamundi, Owner, Run•Tri•Bike Magazine

 2. Align your brand with the customer’s voice and values

 Today, people believe that companies have more power than governments in driving positive changes in the world.
 That’s why 71% of customers prefer to invest in those brands whose values align with their own.